-Core Marketing Strategy for Your IPTV/OTT Service
+Core IPTV and OTT Marketing Strategy for Your Video Streaming Service

 Your clients determine what is valuable - it doesn’t matter what you think is valuable.
 From our experience what is important is the content they want, UX in terms of ease of use, clear and simple navigation, quick content discovery, and stability of the service, among others.